The RB Leipzig Files

 Everyone knows RB Leipzig is controlled by the Austrian Red Bull group.

-Everyone knows RB Leipzig is controlled by the Austrian Red Bull group.
+Austrian Red Bull group.
 Less well known is just how cleverly the people behind the Leipzig coup navigated the loopholes in the DFB and DFL rulebooks in order to comply formally with 50+1 while still controlling the club almost as completely as Bayer does in Leverkusen and Volkswagen in Wolfsburg.

 At the key moment in May 2014, between